dialogic-godot/dialogic/README.md

     - Focus in and out of portraits when speaking
     - Character leave events working
     - Basic question/answers support
+    - Better scene resizing and position
+    - Button styles
  - Timelines:
     - Moved the event buttons to a new column
     - When creating a `Question` event a `End Branch` event will be added automatically
     - Added a warning for `Choice` events on the root level of indentation
     - Disabled unfinished events
+    - The Change Timeline event tells you your current timeline (this is for going back to the start)

 ### v0.7 - Looking good